IBM/openai-gym-ocaml/docs/index.md

   Gym_client.env_action_space_sample instance_id
 ```

-Now that we have an environment, and an agent, we can create a simulation
+Now that we have an environment, and a controller, we can create a simulation
-loop that executable the agent in interaction with the environment
+loop that executable the controller in interaction with the environment
 until the environment says `done`.
 ```ocaml
 let rec simu obs =